-As the first named storm of the year reaches us (that’s Storm Aileen for avid storm watchers!) and we start to think ‘wow, it’s dark early’, storms are becoming more likely and we may see more active weather upon us over the next month.
+As storm season approaches and we start to think ‘wow, it’s dark early’, storms are becoming more likely and we may see more active weather upon us over the next month.
 So today, we look at how to prepare your property.

 -Before the storm arrives, secure any garden furniture that may be blown over or worse still blow into glazed windows and doors.
 Trampolines with safety netting can make quite a battering ram.